35 of the most beautiful towns & villages in Ireland

-However, there is a hell of a lot more to Ireland than these, and really, what makes Ireland so special is the warmth of its welcome in small towns and villages.
+People often wonder what makes Ireland so special it is the warmth of its welcome in these small beautiful towns and villages.

 The openness of the folks to have a chat with a stranger.
 The ongoing craic in pubs and the nightlife that doesn’t care if you are 19 or 90.
 Ireland is the land of a thousand welcomes and there are no better welcomes than in the small villages and towns across the entire country.